 To review, some common health issues Giant Schnauzers may face include:

 - Bacterial and viral infections

 Giant Schnauzers have a relatively quiet temperament.
 This breed is very loyal to their family and those they trust, but they can be suspicious of new people or places.
-In most cases, Giant Schnauzers are more laid back, but some do exhibit aggressive traits when they feel threatened.
+In most cases, Giant Schnauzers are more laid back, but some exhibit aggressive traits when feeling threatened.